Introduction

 Social Advocacy: The Road Not Taken

 Lawyers are, arguably, best equipped for undertaking social work as they are aware of the legal rights and obligations of all strata of society.
-Meaningful work can be done by working with NGOs and Government Commissions like the National Commission for Women, the National Commission for Protection of Child Rights, the National Human Rights Commission, etc.
+Meaningful work can be done by working with NGOs and Government Commissions like the National Commission for Women, the National Commission for Protection of Child Rights, the National Human Rights Commission, the National Commission for Scheduled Castes, and the National Commission for Minorities.

 Still, it is a path less taken by most law students.
 While a number of law students go for internships in NGOs during their first two years of law college, not many end up choosing this as a career path.
 The reason could be attributed to Money!
 Money! and Money!